mvanderkamp/westures-core/readme.md

 The default hooks for all Gestures simple return null.
 Data will only be forwarded to bound handlers when a non-null value is returned by a hook.

+## Changes From ZingTouch
+The fundamental idea of ZingTouch, the three-phase hook structure, remains more or less the same.
+Most of the changes have to do with streamlining and simplifying the code such that it is easier to user and has a wider range of capabilities.
+Specifically:

+- Reorganized and simplified code structure.
+  - The arbiter-interpreter-dispatcher scheme has been significantly simplified.
+    - There is no arbiter. instead the Region class has an 'arbitrate' function.
+    - There is no interpreter.
+Instead the Binding class has an 'evaluateHook' function.
+    - There is no dispatcher.
+The handlers are called directly.
+  - Fewer levels of code and fewer attempts to ram multiple types of functionality into a single function.
+I've tried to keep all functions clear and simple.
+- Creation and use of a Point2D class.
+- Redesigned technique for handling inputs allows continuous use of touches.
+  ZingTouch had a tendency to stop responding to touches if some gesture ended, this should no longer be the case.
+Users should now be able to seamlessly flow from one gesture to another (or even multiple simultaneously) without having to restart their touches.
+- Support for using the window object as a region.
+- Simplified hook interaction.
+A single 'state' object is passed, as that is all that is really needed.
+- Simplified handler interaction.
+As the handlers are called directly instead of as the callback for an event, the parameters do not need to be wrapped up inside the 'details' property of an event object.